asinck/lightsOut/README.md

 At the moment, the program supports changing the color of the squares; they can be either solid color or gradients.

+I have no clue if this program works on mac at all; provided the packages, it should launch, but I don't know if it will actually color the buttons.
+I also don't know if this would work at all on windows.
+This does work on Ubuntu, given the right packages.

 For more information on the game, visit http://en.wikipedia.org/wiki/Lights_Out_%28game%29